WTLE-LP

-WTLE-LP, UHF analog channel 18, was a low-powered Telefutura-affiliated television station licensed to Fort Myers, Florida, United States.
-The station was owned by Silver Point Capital.
-The station has, in the past, carried programming from the Pax network; it has also been a repeater for sister Univision affiliate WUVF-LP.
+WTLE-LP (channel 18) was a low-power television station in Fort Myers, Florida, United States, which was last affiliated with the Spanish-language network Telefutura (now UniMás).
+Owned by Silver Point Capital, the station has, in the past, carried programming from Pax TV; it has also been a repeater for sister Univision affiliate WUVF-LP (channel 2).

+History

 WTLE has previously been owned by Paxson Communications, Tiger Eye Broadcasting, and Equity Media Holdings.

 On April 4, 2008, Equity announced the sale of all five of its Southwest Florida stations (including WTLE) to Luken Communications, LLC for $8 million.
 Equity has cited corporate financial losses as a reason for the sale.

-Equity Media Holdings has been in chapter 11 bankruptcy since December 2008 and offers by Luken Communications to acquire Equity-owned stations in six markets have since been withdrawn.
+Equity Media Holdings has been in Chapter 11 bankruptcy since December 2008 and offers by Luken Communications to acquire Equity-owned stations in six markets have since been withdrawn.

 Silver Point Capital acquired WTLE at auction on April 16, 2009.
 The sale closed on August 17, 2009.

 Three days before the completion of the sale to Silver Point, WTLE was taken silent.
-On March 10, 2011, its license was cancelled by the FCC, and its call sign was deleted from the FCC's database.
+On March 10, 2011, its license was canceled by the Federal Communications Commission (FCC), and its call sign was deleted from the FCC's database.

-After the stations sign-off, the Fort Myers market could only receive Telefutura/UniMas programming via the network's national feed until 2014, when WUVF-LP (channel 2) signed on a second digital sub-channel affiliated with the network.
+After WTLE's sign-off, the Fort Myers market could only receive Telefutura/UniMás programming via the network's national feed on cable and satellite until 2014, when WUVF-LD signed on a second digital subchannel affiliated with the network.